nipreps/sdcflows/docs/methods.rst

 Estimation tooling
 ~~~~~~~~~~~~~~~~~~
 The workflows provided by :py:mod:`sdcflows.fit` make use of several utilities.
-Perhaps, the centerpiece of these tools is the fieldmap representation with B-Splines
+The cornerstone of these tools is the fieldmap representation with B-Splines
 (:py:mod:`sdcflows.interfaces.bspline`).
-B-Splines are very adequate to plausibly smooth the fieldmap and provide a compact
+B-Splines are well-suited to plausibly smooth the fieldmap and provide a compact
 representation of the field with fewer parameters.
 This representation is also more accurate in the case the images that were used for estimation
 are not aligned with the target images to be corrected because the fieldmap is not directly